2 year old Funding Entitlement

 - Is being supported through an Early Help Plan.
 Evidence - a letter from relevant person regarding the Early Help Plan with the child’s name and date of birth (Local Criteria).

-- Is supported through a child protection plan or child in need plan - a personalised letter from the lead Social Worker would be required as evidence (Local Criteria).
+- Is supported through a Child Protection plan or child in need plan - a personalised letter from the lead Social Worker would be required as evidence (Local Criteria).

 - Has a diagnosed syndrome, condition or disability that significantly affects the ability to access learning or has a delay of at least 6 months in 2 or more areas of development.
-Evidence – a letter from a relevant professional working with the family regarding the SEN criteria .
+Evidence – a letter from a relevant professional working with the family regarding the SEND criteria .
 (Local Criteria)

 ||When you can claim